FoalTS/foal/docs/guide/2-handle-a-request.md

 ```

-Every controller needs to be registered into a module.
-We're using here the `AppModule` which is the entry point of every FoalTS app.
+The `AppModule` is the entry point of every FoalTS app.
+> A *module* can be seen as a controller group.
+It registers the controllers and may include sub modules.

 Save the file and refresh the web page.
 You should now read `Flights from JFK airport` in your header.
+That's great, it means that the app properly serves the `GET /airport` route!